greenelab/deep-review/sections/04_study.md

 schizophrenia, Type 1 diabetes, and multiple sclerosis [@tag:JuanMateu2016_t1d].
 As a proof of concept, Xiong et al. [@tag:Xiong2015_splicing_code] sequenced five autism spectrum disorder and 12 control samples, each with an average of 42,000 rare variants, and identified mis-splicing in 19 genes with neural functions.
-Deep learning will allow scientists and clinicians to rapidly profile thousands of unannotated variants for functional effects on splicing and nominate candidates for further investigation.
+Such methods may one day enable scientists and clinicians to rapidly profile thousands of unannotated variants for functional effects on splicing and nominate candidates for further investigation.
 Moreover, these nonlinear algorithms can deconvolve the effects of multiple variants on a single splice event without the need to perform combinatorial *in vitro* experiments.

-The ultimate goal is to predict an individual’s tissue-specific, exon-specific splicing patterns from their genome sequence and other measurements.
-Knowing exactly which genes are mis-spliced in each tissue could enable a new branch of precision diagnostics that also stratifies patients and suggests targeted therapies to correct splicing defects.
-A continued focus on interpreting the "black box" of deep neural networks, along with integrating diverse data sources, will help us better understand the basic determinants of splicing and its links to complex disease, which will lead to novel diagnostics and therapeutics.
+The ultimate goal is to predict an individual’s tissue-specific, exon-specific splicing patterns from their genome sequence and other measurements to enable a new branch of precision diagnostics that also stratifies patients and suggests targeted therapies to correct splicing defects.
+However, to achieve this we expect that methods to interpret the "black box" of deep neural networks and integrate diverse data sources will be required.

 ### Transcription factors and RNA-binding proteins

 Transcription factors (TFs) and RNA-binding proteins are key components in gene regulation and higher-level biological processes.
+TFs are regulatory proteins that bind to certain genomic loci and control the rate of mRNA production.
 While high-throughput sequencing techniques such as chromatin immunoprecipitation and massively parallel DNA sequencing (ChIP-seq) have been able to accurately identify targets for TFs, these experiments are both time consuming and expensive.
 Thus, there is